Clore-ai/Clore/doc/validator-setup.md

 ## Conclusion

-Successfully setting up a CLORE masternode requires careful attention to security, configuration, and ongoing maintenance.
-This guide provides the foundation for a secure and reliable masternode operation.
+Successfully setting up a CLORE validator requires careful attention to security, configuration, and ongoing maintenance.
+This guide provides the foundation for a secure and reliable validator operation.

-Remember that masternode operators play a crucial role in the CLORE network's security and functionality.
+Remember that validator operators play a crucial role in the CLORE network's security and functionality.
 Maintain high uptime, keep your software updated, and follow security best practices to ensure optimal performance.

 **Important**: Always test configuration changes on a non-production environment when possible, and maintain current backups of your wallet and configuration files.